 - Change Up or Omit Veggies - The veggies just add a huge burst of extra nutrition, but really they are optional.
 So if you don't have a zucchini, or a bell pepper, you can just leave it out.
 You could also substitute a small amount of carrot, celery, mushroom, kale or spinach.
 Fresh chopped spinach or herbs could also be added to the ricotta filling.

 - Keep the Beef and the Veggies Separate - The veggies are full of water which will not help your beef brown.
 So keep them as separate as you can.
 However, if they mix a little, not a big deal, just keep cooking until your beef is fully browned.
+I use this method often like in my Spicy Rigatoni with Meat Sauce!

 - Kid-Friendly Tips - As my kids go in and out of stages of pickiness, I make certain adjustments.
 Like if they don't like "green specs" in the cheese filling, just leave out the Italian seasoning.
 If one doesn't like manicotti, I boil up some spaghetti noodles and serve it with the manicotti sauce.